desihub/desiutil/doc/desiInstall.rst

 Can We Just Copy the Download?
 ------------------------------

-If the build-type is *only* 'plain', or if a trunk or branch install is requested, the downloaded code will be copied to :envvar:`INSTALL_DIR`.
+If the build-type is *only* 'plain', or if a branch install is requested, the downloaded code will be copied to :envvar:`INSTALL_DIR`.
 Further Python or C/C++ install steps described below will be skipped.